-O.I&A ensures that the TOE identifies and authenticates a user who accesses the TOE and storage management software, and checks whether the user is authorized.
-O.PASSWORD ensures that the TOE limits the registration patterns of passwords so that the passwords that are set cannot be guessed easily.
+O.I&A and OE.AUTH ensures that a single TOE or a TOE that links with the external authentication function identifies and authenticates a user who accesses the TOE and storage management software, and checks whether the user is authorized.
+O.PASSWORD and OE.PASSWORD ensure that the TOE limits the registration patterns of passwords so that the passwords that are set cannot be guessed easily.
 OM.TOE_ACCOUNT ensures that a user does not reveal to others the password the user has created.
 A password that can be set is difficult to guess and is changed at an adequate frequency, making it difficult for illegal users to learn other users' passwords.

-T.ILLEGAL_ACCESS is therefore countered by O.I&A, O.PASSWORD and OM.TOE_ACCOUNT.
+T.ILLEGAL_ACCESS is therefore countered by O.I&A, OE.AUTH, O.PASSWORD, OE.PASSWORD and OM.TOE ACCOUNT.